-If you’re in the No Fruits For Dogs camp, I’m hoping I can get you to change your mind with these top 6 reasons to feed your dog more fruit …
+If you’re in the No Fruits For Dogs camp, I’m hoping to change your mind with these top 6 reasons to feed your dog more fruit …

-In the late 1900s, scientists noticed that eating diets rich in fruits and vegetables protected people from cancers, heart disease, diabetes and more.
+In the late 1900s, scientists looked at diets rich in fruits and vegetables.
+They found they protected people from cancers, heart disease, diabetes and more.
 Today, they know those health benefits come from polyphenols.

 Polyphenols are naturally occurring compounds that come only from fruit and other plants.
-But when your dog eats fruits, he can’t actually digest polyphenols … but they travel to his colon, where trillions of friendly little bacteria that live there eat the polyphenols and produce healthy by-products like phenyl valerolactone, hydroxyphenyl acetic acid and hydroxyphenyl propionic acid.
+But when your dog eats fruits, he can’t actually digest polyphenols directly.
+The polyphenols travel to his colon, where bacteria eat them.
+The bacteria then produce healthy by-products like short-chain fatty acids.

 Studies show that polyphenols reduce the risk of cancer.
-This is because they can inhibit cells that cause DNA methylation, which is a major mechanism of cancer.
+This is because they can inhibit cells that cause DNA methylation, which is a major driver of cancer.
 They can also reactivate silenced genes in cancer cells and cause their death (apoptosis).

 Inflammation is a natural part of the body’s defense system.
-If your dog is sick or hurt, acute inflammation delivers immune cells to the affected area.
+When your dog is sick or hurt, acute inflammation delivers immune cells to the affected area.
 Once there, the cells help to fight disease and repair damaged tissues.
-Inflammation is helpful … but only if it’s short term and resolves quickly.
-If acute inflammation continues and develops into chronic inflammation, it ends up as one of the chronic diseases dogs deal with today.
-Cancer, allergies, heart disease, joint disease, diabetes, autoimmune diseases … they’re all the result of chronic inflammation.

 4. Polyphenols Fight Oxidative Stress

-Sometimes polyphenols can be pro-oxidant and cause the same damage that free radicals do.
-But their free radicals only seem to target cancer cells.
-Polyphenols pump toxic amounts of free radicals into cancer cells and kill them.
+Sometimes polyphenols can be pro-oxidant … and cause the same damage that free radicals do.
+But these free radicals only seem to target cancer cells.
+And they pump toxic amounts of free radicals into cancer cells to kill them.

 Think of feeding polyphenols and fruits as making deposits into your dog’s bank account.
-Environmental toxins, stress, poor diet and even living and breathing will all make withdrawals from your dog’s antioxidant account.
-Polyphenols are the deposits your dog’s health account needs to stay balanced and healthy.
+These deposits help your dog’s health account to stay balanced and healthy against:

 6. Polyphenols Help Detoxify The Liver

-But some toxins, especially fat-soluble toxins, are harder for the liver to metabolize and they cling to the liver cells.
-These toxins build up over time, causing a large number of toxins and free radicals to build up in the liver.
+But some toxins, especially fat-soluble toxins, are hard for the liver to metabolize.
+Instead, these toxins cling to liver cells and build up over time.
+And this can cause free radicals to also build up in the liver.

 Fruits, veggies, seeds and herbs can, and should, be an important part of your dog’s diet.
 Even wolves scour their environment for fruits and veggies.
 In the summer months, up to 25% of their stomach contents is fruit and other plant matter.

-- Isoflavones (found in legumes and alfalfa – includes genistein, which can prevent tumor formation)
+Also includes genistein, which can prevent tumor formation.

-- Flavonols (found in apples, berries, kale and broccoli – includes quercetin, which can reduce inflammation and fight cancer)
+Also includes quercetin, which can reduce inflammation and fight cancer.

-- Flavanones (found in citrus fruits – includes hesperidin, a special antioxidant that can protect the brain)
+Also includes hesperidin, a special antioxidant that can protect the brain.

-- Flavanols (found in berries and apples – includes catechin, which inhibits the growth of pathogenic bacteria)
+Also includes catechin, which inhibits the growth of pathogenic bacteria.

-Phenolic acids are found in the seeds and skin of fruits and in vegetables.
-Phenolic acids love to scavenge free radicals.
-One of the most notable phenolic acids is curcumin, which is found in turmeric.
+Phenolic acids are in the seeds and skin of fruits and in vegetables.
+And they love to scavenge free radicals.
+One of the most notable phenolic acids is curcumin, which is the active ingredient in turmeric.
 Curcumin disrupts cytokine activity, which decreases chronic inflammation.

-Lignans are found in apricots, broccoli and leafy greens, and flax seeds are a very rich source.
+Lignans are in apricots, broccoli, and leafy greens, and flax seeds are a very rich source.
 They play a role in hormone-associated cancers and they can also be antioxidants.

-Stilbenes include resveratrol, which is found in blueberries, raspberries, mulberries and peanuts.
+Stilbenes include resveratrol, which is in blueberries, raspberries, mulberries, and peanuts.
 Resveratrol is anti-inflammatory and can fight cancer.

 Now you might be thinking, “those fruits and veggies are already in my dog’s kibble.”
 And that leads to the final note …

 Heating and processing food reduces its nutrition.
-Heating changes molecules and 5% to 50% of valuable vitamins are lost when fruits and veggies are cooked.
+Heating changes molecules.
+On average, 5% to 50% of vitamins get destroyed when you cook food.

-Scientists have found that cooking fruits and vegetables destroys much of the polyphenols.
-Boiling foods can remove half their polyphenols while steaming can cause a 20% loss.
-And the free radical scavenging activity was also decreased by 60% with boiling and 30% with steaming.
+Scientists have found that cooking fruits and vegetables destroy many of the polyphenols.
+Boiling foods can remove half their polyphenols.
+Steaming can cause a 20% loss.
+And the free radical scavenging activity decreases by 60% with boiling and 30% with steaming.